 Policy Enforcement.
 Push button technology to enforce the entities and their permissions in pre-existing AWS environments.

 In version 1.0, support is currently limited to the AWS IAM and S3 services and the corresponding services of OpenStack: Keystone and Swift.
 [UPD] Version 2.0 extends the support to AWS IoT and edge-oriented applications.

-- A.Tahir, M.Umberto, R.Silvio, Z.Nicola, “A Lazy Approach to Access Control as a Service (ACaaS) for IoT”, to appear in SACMAT 2018: 23rd ACM Symposium on Access Control Models and Technologies
+- A.Tahir, M.Umberto, R.Silvio, Z.Nicola, “A Lazy Approach to Access Control as a Service (ACaaS) for IoT”, In SACMAT 2018: 23rd ACM Symposium on Access Control Models and Technologies